A focus on lifelong learning this Children’s Week

 Educators should seek to provide learning experiences that cover a variety of approaches to ensure every child’s individual learning style or preferred learning environment is met.
 A child’s active involvement is the ideal outcome for optimal learning and every child is different.

-Discover all the senses in sensory exploration play, use creativity and art to learn and explore imaginary play.
+Discover all the senses in sensory exploration play, and use creativity and art to learn and explore imaginary play.
 Encourage curiosity and build confidence through celebrating new discoveries.

 Outcome 5: Children are effective communicators